FarronF/limerick-council-meetings/meetings/2025/03/10-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 17th February 2025.md

 In April 2024, the Department announced the approval of 11 capital projects for funding.

-However, Limerick was not included on this list.---
+However, Limerick was not included on this list.
+---
 14

 We were informed that, which the Stage 2 Design Plan submitted for the new Limerick city